friedue/Scott2019/methods_andrew.md

 ## Bioinformatics Methods

 The quality of the sequenced reads was assessed with `FastQC` and `QoRTs` (for RNA-seq samples).
-Unless stated otherwise, all plots involving high-throughput sequencing data were obtained with custom R scripts (see github.com/friedue/Scott2019 for the code).
+Unless stated otherwise, all plots involving high-throughput sequencing data were obtained with custom R scripts (see the folder [`code_for_figures`](https://github.com/friedue/Scott2019/tree/master/code_for_figures)).

 ### RNA-seq